 Bioretention basins are designed to reduce runoff volumes from a site after development by intercepting the runoff and allowing it to slowly seep (infiltrate) into the underlying soil and groundwater.
 Most are designed to infiltrate the first 1/2" to 1" of runoff in an attempt to meet average annual predevelopment runoff volumes.
-The drainage areas served by a bioretention basin is usually 1-2 acres.
+The drainage areas served by a bioretention basin is 4 acres.

 Bioretention basins can also be designed to reduce peak flows by temporarily detaining runoff from larger storms and releasing it through outlet pipes or other controlled discharge devices.
 Pretreatment of the runoff is often provided to reduce sedimentation in the basin and prevent the risk of groundwater pollution, depending on the land use of the drainage area served by the basin.
-The proposed storm water management design for the site includes three bioretention basins seeded with native biofilter plantings, rip rap armoring of bioretention basin overflows, and has peak flow control incorporated into the design.
+For this example, it is assumed that the bioretention basin is seeded with native warm season (prairie) grasses, has a pretreatment forebay, a stone trench in its center, one monitoring well located nearby, and has peak flow control incorporated into the design.